allan7yin/node-jwt-sqlite-starter/README.md

 The `auth.controller.js` will use the 'users' table created in the `dao.js` by default. `bcrpyt` is used to hash password and `njwt` is used to create, decode, and encode JSON Web Tokens.

-To authenticate make a PUT request to `/api/auth/login`.
+To authenticate make a POST request to `/api/auth/login`.

 The request body should be: